Frequently Asked Questions

 A. Session classes:

-Session classes run for a specific number of weeks and usually employ a sequential curriculum.
+Session Classes run for a fixed number of weeks and are structured from beginning to end, building on the skills taught in prior weeks.
 Usually a student can join a session class up until the third class meeting without much trouble getting caught up.
 It may be possible to enroll in a session class after its third meeting at the discretion of faculty and staff.
 Session classes cannot be dropped after the third class.
 All summer classes are session classes.

 Students are sometimes concerned that they are not starting with all the other students if they join a class mid-month or mid-semester.
 However, by offering studio-style classes, a greater deal of flexibility is offered so that students may join at any time and withdraw when their schedule demands it.
 Our exceptional faculty is accustomed to this enrollment style and they are very adept at welcoming and orienting new students to an ongoing class.
 The instructor will familiarize themselves with a student’s skill level and background and begin instruction accordingly.